tgenewein/tgenewein.github.io/about/index.md

 ## Professional experience
 * 2009 - 2011 (part-time): Software developer and junior consultant at IVM Engineering
   * ZigBee-to-web communication handler for an embedded data-logging/-monitoring system (SOAP with .NET WCF and .NET Micro Framework, plus prototype-GUI with .NET WPF)

+Lately, I became interested in lowering the barrier to make research practically reproducible.
+Simulation results and data analysis with complex models are often subject to many minor technical details that are omitted from a publication because they are not essential for understanding the results.
+In many cases these details are crucial for (re)producing the results within reasonable time and effort.
+I find that [Jupyter](https://jupyter.org/) notebooks provide an excellent way of sharing results.
+They are also a great tool for communicating ideas and teaching.
+I am also a big fan of [Julia](http://julialang.org/).
+Ocassionally, I write about about tools and projects within the Jupyter and Julia ecosystems [here]({{ site.url }}/posts/).

 ## Contact
 Tim Genewein